g2-tracking

 Before we dive into how vendor security assessments (VSA) help companies identify security risks, let’s do a quick recap of what it looks like in practicality.

 In brief, vendor security assessments are tools that provide an overview and evaluation of the risks, threats and vulnerabilities that third-party vendors may present.
+They help identify gaps in security practices and ensure alignment with industry standards.
 It provides businesses with valuable insight into the security landscape of third-party vendors and service providers before or during business activities to ensure that sensitive information is protected and that they can accurately mitigate and minimize potential risks and vulnerabilities.

-Right off the gate, it’s essential to understand that vendor security assessments sometimes rely on good-faith answers from your service providers.
-However, despite best intentions, it’s easy to overlook something critical or be misaligned on security policies or the requirements set for the vendor to meet.
+Right off the gate, it’s essential to understand that vendor security assessments should give an in-depth understanding of each vendor from an external and internal perspective.
+This holistic approach ensures a comprehensive risk evaluation.
+That’s why companies can’t solely rely on good-faith answers from your service providers.
+Despite best intentions, it’s easy to overlook something critical or be misaligned on security policies or the requirements set for the vendor to meet.

 Before anything can happen, it’s essential to outline your security requirements and expectations for your vendors clearly.
 This will become the basis for your evaluation and should include all the non-negotiable security and regulatory requirements you (and, therefore, your vendors) must adhere to.